Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 When people withdraw from qualified funds such as a 401(k), IRA, or 403(b), these funds are taxable once they are transferred to their individual checking, savings, or brokerage account (assuming the retirement account wasn’t a Roth).
 The amount distributed is added to your taxable income, so exercise caution when you’re receiving distributions from qualified funds.
 This additional income will increase your Modified Adjusted Gross Income, and may subject you to higher Medicare Part B and Medicare Part D premiums.

-Further, non-qualified funds must also be tracked because of the way that mutual funds’ capital gains and dividend distributions are made.
+Further, non-qualified funds must also be tracked because of the way mutual funds’ capital gains and dividend distributions are made.
 At the end of every year, many mutual funds distribute capital gains or dividends to those with mutual fund holdings.
 As a result, people can unknowingly earn more income as a result of investments, and the result can be higher Medicare premiums.

 The inverse is also true and now may be more applicable to you: realized capital losses can reduce your MAGI, and could potentially reduce your Medicare Part B and Part D premiums.